heuristicwondering/convert2BIDS-fMRI/BIDS/De-Identifying DICOMS.md

 Many tags have, according to the DICOM standard, been reserved for storing specific information.
 For example, the Data Element Tag (0010, 0010) is called Patient's Name and tag (0008 1030) is called Study Description [[2]](#2).
 Similar information is often grouped under the same Group Number.
 For example, Group Number 0010 often contains patient information while Group Number 0008 often contains information about the study, however this is not enforced by the standard [[3]](#3).

 While some information is crucial to correctly display the image and should almost never be edited, other data elements constitute identifiable information that must be removed prior to publicly sharing data.
-Some data like  What counts as identifiable data is constantly evolving as researchers discover new ways to identify individuals with the right pieces of information.
+What counts as identifiable data is constantly evolving as researchers discover new ways to identify individuals with the right pieces of information.
 For example, 87% of the people in the United States may be identifiable by only their gender, birthdate, and the zip code where they live [[4]](#4).
 To make matters more confusing, regulatory bodies may use differing criteria.
 We encourage users of this guide to consult with their supervising ethics boards to ensure compliance in removing all potentially identifiable data.

 In the instructions provided below, we provide a list of tags you may want to anonymize.
 This was based on data collected on MRI machines at the Beckman Institute for Advanced Science and Technology.
-Your data may differ on what data is stored in the DICOM headers, and you should always thoroughly review the header contents in at least one participant prior to deciding your own anonymization list.
+Your data may differ in terms of what is stored in the DICOM headers, and you should always thoroughly review the header contents in at least one participant prior to deciding your own anonymization list.

 ## Software Setup
 ### *Preliminary Note*
 The software setup sections you will encounter throughout this tutorial do not intend to reinvent the wheel and will largely defer to source documentation for installation details.
 The intent rather is to describe the tools needed for each step (and where to find them).

 ### Choosing an operating system
 Examples used in this tutorial were generated using the Ubuntu 20.04 operating system.
 We make no specific recommendations regarding computer setup, however keep in mind that some neuroimaging tools (like [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation)) do not run natively on Windows and require additional setup.
-Command line instructions are specific to the Bash terminal which is part of the default Ubuntu installation.
+Command line instructions are specific to the Bash terminal, which is part of the default Ubuntu installation.

 ### DicomBrowser
 To anonymize multiple DICOM files at once, we use the DicomBrowser tool ([https://download.xnat.org/dicombrowser/](https://download.xnat.org/dicombrowser/)).